opennikish/advent-of-code-2024/Readme.md

 Solutions for the advent of code 2024 challenge https://adventofcode.com

+Marked with &#x1F384; could be curious for you, have a look!

 - [x] Day 1 `**`
 - [x] Day 2 `**`
 - [x] Day 3 `**`